How to Clear DNS Cache on Windows, macOS, Linux & Browsers

 Does your machine run on the popular Windows operating system?
 Below, you will find step-by-step instructions on how to clear the DNS cache on Windows XP, Windows 7, Windows 8, and Windows 10 respectively.

-Once the interface is open, insert the same
+Once the CMD interface is open, insert ipconfig /flushdnsCMD command and press Enter.

 How to Clear DNS Cache on macOS